PranavSatav/AWS-S3-Uploader/README.md

 }

 ```
+(Note - In above code, you might need to change the 'damnbruh' to ur bucketname)

 Step 6 - Go Down, and lookup for "Access control list (ACL)" & Grant all permissions or Read and Write (whichever can be ticked)

 Step 7 - Now Goto Dashboard of aws, on top, search for "IAM" service.